-So you're 18 is a handbook, created by the Virginia State Bar and the Conference of Local Bar Associations, to help you understand some of your rights as an adult and to help you avoid some of the pitfalls.
-You also can visit the official website for more information.
+So you're 18 is an interactive website, created by the Virginia State Bar and the Conference of Local Bar Associations, to help you understand some of your rights and obligations as an adult and to help you avoid some of the pitfalls.
+You also can visit the official website for a related handbook.

 Resources by Topic

 For McKinney-Vento students, the GED Identification Form can be presented if all the information (date of birth, address, signature, and the student's picture) is included in place of a driver's license.

 If you have a driver's license or identification card issued by the Virginia Department of Motor Vehicles, you can complete and submit your voter registration application online by accessing the State Board of Elections website.
 If you have any specific questions about voter registration, call the State Board of Elections at (800) 552-9745.

 If you have consumer questions, you could contact:

 - Virginia Division of Consumer Affairs of the Department of Agriculture and Consumer Affairs (804) 786-3523

 - State Corporation Commission's Division of Energy Regulation (for utility complaints) (804) 371-9611